seanmil/contributor-summit-project/README.md

 ## Description

-This module provides Puppet types which leverage the package metadata found in certain package management systems.
+This module provides Puppet types which leverage the package metadata found in RPM.

-Some package management systems retain a database of metadata about installed packages.
-This often includes a list of files belonging to that package, sometimes including checksums, and sometimes including additional attributes such as the intended file owner or permissions.
+RPM retains a database of metadata about installed packages which includes a list of files belonging to that package, checksums, and additional attributes such as the intended file owner or permissions.

 The types in this module intend to provide a way to leverage some of that metadata though mechanisms already in Puppet to do things such as: